omniphx/forrest/README.md

 ### Additional API Requests

 #### Refresh
 If a refresh token is set, the server can refresh the access token on the user's behalf.
-Refresh tokens are only provided in the Web Server flows.
+Refresh tokens are only provided if you use the Web Server flow.
 ```php
 Forrest::refresh();
 ```
 >If you need a refresh token, be sure to specify this under `access scope` in your [Connected App](#setting-up-connected-app).
 You can also specify this in your configuration file by adding `'scope' => 'full refresh_token'`.
 Setting scope access in the config file is optional, the default scope access is determined by your Salesforce org.

 #### Revoke
 This will revoke the authorization token.
-The session will store a token, but it will become invalid.
+The session will continue to store a token, but it will become invalid.
 ```php
 Forrest::revoke();
 ```